 - Bluehost vs SiteGround (if you choose WordPress like me, you need a web host!)

-- The She Approach: Boosting Your Blog Traffic ($25 ebook): Ana’s blogging strategies are everything I needed to stay on the right track to bloggingsuccess.
+- The She Approach: Boosting Your Blog Traffic ($25 ebook): Ready to start creating content that inspires others and reaching your ideal audience with click-worthy posts?
+Ana’s blogging strategies are everything I needed to stay on the right track to blogging success.
 She covers the basics that you’ll find spread through thousands of blogging pins on Pinterest.
 She also walks you through her secrets to maximize your blog’s reach!
-I highly recommend this to new bloggers & bloggers that feel like they’ve tried everything but haven’t seen the results they deserve.
+I highly recommend this affordable ebook to new bloggers & bloggers that feel like they’ve tried everything but haven’t seen the results they deserve.
 I bought this after 2 months of blogging (& frantic researching every day).
-And I really hate to sound so generic, but I wish I’d bought this on the day I decided to take my blogging seriously.
+A $25 investment I should’ve made the day I decided to take my blogging seriously.
 I constantly refer to this whenever I want clear direction on how to move forward with my blog.
 Tons of tips & totally worth the money–it even comes with a $30 bonus in the form of 2 months of Tailwind!

 - MailerLite: The one blogging tip I hear from ALL successful bloggers is to start building your email list from the beginning.
 Once you have a site up, provide a way for your visitors to sign up to your newsletter.
 WordPress has plugins that make this easy.
 You can sign up now for free & you won’t need to buy a subscription until you make your first 1,000 email subscribers.
 If you sign up through this link, you’ll also receive $20 credit to your account–it’s there for when you hit 1,000 subscribers & need a subscription!